Setting up LaminR¶

 Using another environment¶

 In some cases you may prefer to use another Python environment.
-This may be the case if you use another R package which requires a Python module or if you are managing your own Python environment.
+This may be because you use another R package which requires a Python module or you are already managing your own Python environment including lamindb.

 Specifying another Python environment to use should be done before loading {laminr} (or {reticulate}) using one of these methods: